The Boil Down:

 Measurement of ingredients becomes easier when creating batch sized amounts of blended spices.
 What was originally 1/3 of a teaspoon of something like cloves can become an easily measured Tablespoon.
 There is an increased benefit of convenience when there exists a basic blend of salt, pepper and garlic powder within arm’s reach as an all purpose seasoning, and many chefs are loathe to admit that they actually do this at home.
 A little thyme, a little this, a little that, with ongoing combination and variation.
 The dominant principle is that salt is generally applied in the amount of 2-4 teaspoons/Kg (1-2 teaspoons/lb.), leaving upward latitude to achieve personal preference.
 Even the most “herbaceous” rubs are still at least 75% salt by volume (and more so by weight), which means the desired balance will be achieved without micro-measuring herbs and spices.

 Down to Business

 Basil – Robust, peppery, fragrant and even almost minty–basil is actually a type of mint.
-This herb is inexorably linked to Italian style tomato sauces.
+This herb is inexorably linked to Italian style tomato sauces and pesto.